MiraZzle/machina-mausoleum/Documentation/TechnicalDocumentation.md

     The class is an extension of the ```CratePickup```.
 Handles behavior of weapon pickups in the game, allowing players to equip new weapons and associated ammo.

 ### 4. Player
+These scripts are responsible for player movement, health management and weapon management.
 1. #### ```PlayerMovement```
    The script controls the movement of the player character in the game, including basic movement, dashing, animation, and flip direction based on mouse position.
 2. #### ```PlayerWeaponManager```